johnykvsky/spisywarka/README.md

  * API documentation (Swagger) via /api/doc
  * Full use of Message Bus, Requests, Commands and Command Handlers
  * Support for Event Bus (working, just not doing anything serious)
- * Forms with use of DTO and DataTransformers
+ * Forms with use of DTO and DataTransformers, no entities
  * Tests included!
  * PhpDocs all the way!
  * Type Hinting friendly!